SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

 ## Heartbeat/Keepalive Events ##

-GameSense™ is initialized on devices when the first event for a game is recieved.
+GameSense™ is initialized on devices when the first event for a game is received.
 It is deactivated when no events have been received within its timeout period, which defaults to 15 seconds.
 This means that your game should send at least one event every 15 seconds if you want the game state to continue to be fully represented on the user's devices.

 An additional endpoint, `game_heartbeat`, is available to simplify this process.
 The data payload sent to this endpoint only needs to include the name of the game: